 The UBC grew strongly in the nineties and under Mary Gray’s leadership has become the articulate advocate for urban bushland that Jane Blake had envisaged.

 Fast forward to 2022: Outcomes are still to be decided for so many other sites with ongoing community campaigns for their protection.
 The list includes sites such as Underwood Avenue bushland, Erindale Road Bushland, Greater Brixton Street Wetlands, and more.

 There is also a new bundle of threats to Bush Forever sites and significant bushland such as Banksia woodlands, Tuart woodlands, and other TEC’s, with Metronet proposals.

-Consequently, UBC’s Campaign Calls for 2018 are:
+Consequently, UBC’s Campaign Calls continue to be:

 - Complete Bush Forever implementation

 - Stop clearing Banksia woodlands of the Swan Coastal Plain